mykelalvis/FATESRD/fate-srd.com/odds-and-ends/Fateful Concepts - Hacking Contests.md

 **Time Changing the Contest Instead of Ending It:** This system has time running out end the contest, but that also doesn't have to be the case.
 Time running out could instead radically change the contest's nature or otherwise cause a major event to happen in the middle of it.
 This option works only if the progress the characters' have made still matters after the event, and if they can continue to make progress.
 You could also have multiple layers of timed triggers---something happening after three exchanges, another after the fourth, and so on.

-Should the con artists not succeed before the mark is informed, the GM could have the mark play along with the con---the mark doesn't know the identity of those trying to con him, but he has the aspect [Warned] with a free invocation, and perhaps gaining another free invocation with each subsequent exchange.
+Should the con artists not succeed before the mark is informed, the GM could have the mark play along with the con---the mark doesn't know the identity of those trying to con him, but he has the aspect [Warned] with a [[free invocation]], and perhaps gaining another [[free invocation]] with each subsequent exchange.

 **Time Having Different Meaning to Participants:** You don't need time to have the same impact on every involved character.
 Time winning could be life-and-death to one character, a social blow to a third, and a mere inconvenience to another.
 As long as time running out has some significant impact on at least one character, it will have teeth in the story, because that character will fight to win against time just as the others will fight to win against them.